DrakirL/DrakirL.github.io/p10/background.md

 A character's background is the road they've taken in life since before the call of adventure. <br>
 It is usually defined as an occupation or a state of being such as "Refugee", "Hero among orcs", or "Woke up with no memories". <br>
 The benefits gained from your background customizable, as long as you follow this template: <br>
-+ You learn one language (of any rarity).
++ You learn any one language.
-+ You gain Training in any one area.
++ You gain any one Training.
-+ Starting Skills: You put set your Grade for 4 different Skills, one for each attribute, to 1.
++ Starting Skills: For each Attribute, assign a d4 to one Skill listed under it.
-+ You gain one of the three starting bonuses (+5 max HP, +1 Grade to one Starting Skill, or learn a Rank 1 Cantrip from any list).
++ You gain one of the three starting bonuses (+1 max HP, Increase one Starting Skill, or learn a Spell).
 + You start with equipment and/or coinage worth a total of 25 gp (A good amount for a level 0 or 1 character).
 + Bonus Equipment: A thematically appropriate set of clothes.
 You can buy spare sets if you want, but being naked is NOT the default.
 <br><br>